servable-community/servable-dashboard/README.md

 }
 ```

- Parse Dashboard follows the industry standard and supports the common OTP algorithm `SHA-1` by default, to be compatible with most authenticator apps.
+ Servable Dashboard follows the industry standard and supports the common OTP algorithm `SHA-1` by default, to be compatible with most authenticator apps.
 If you have specific security requirements regarding TOTP characteristics (algorithm, digit length, time period) you can customize them by using the guided configuration mentioned above.

 ### Separating App Access Based on User Identity
 If you have configured your dashboard to manage multiple applications, you can restrict the management of apps based on user identity.